Luka Kovač

 Višnjić appeared as a guest in seven episodes during the fourteenth season of the show, beginning with "Under the Influence" on October 25, 2007 and concluding with "The Chicago Way" on May 15, 2008.
 He returned to the show's fifteenth and final season for another guest appearance in "The Book of Abby", which aired on October 16, 2008.

 Luka Kovač is an emergency room attending physician from Croatia.
 He speaks of having a joyful, though financially modest, childhood, with at least one brother, and he keeps in contact with his father, who is an amateur painter and engineer working in Croatian Railways in Zagreb.
 Luka served in the Yugoslav army (at the time of Luka's potential conscription, no Croatian army existed), and saw combat.
 He was a family man, with a wife (Danijela), son (Marko), and daughter (Jasna).
 Jasna was his older child, and from a birthday photo we know she was at least four.

-When the Croatian War of Independence (1991–1995) broke out, Luka was living in Vukovar, and was at first hesitant to move away, as he wanted to finish his internship.
-He ended up waiting too long, and it became unsafe to leave.
-While he was out one morning, a bombardment occurred, and his apartment building was hit by a mortar shell.
+When the Croatian War of Independence (1991–1995) breaks out, Luka is living in Vukovar and is at first hesitant to move away, as he wants to finish his internship.
+He ends up waiting too long, and it becomes unsafe to leave.
+While he is out in a morning, a bombardment occurs, and his apartment building is hit by a mortar shell.
 His son died instantly.
 His wife and daughter died a few hours later.
 He carries guilt from the incident because he could have carried his wife to a hospital and saved her, but instead he chose to stay and perform CPR on his daughter (which failed), while his wife bled to death.

-He moved to the United States of America some time after that for a fresh start, but evidence he suffered from both survivor's guilt and PTSD soon emerged, largely in terms of his personal relationships.
-Although initially reluctant to settle in one place, preferring to travel between Chicago and an unnamed southern city in his boat, a job offer from Kerry Weaver led him to take a permanent position at County General.
-This would be the first of several significant decisions Luka would make that were in part influenced by the relationships in his life.
+He moves to the United States of America some time after that for a fresh start, but evidence he suffered from both survivor's guilt and PTSD soon emerge, largely in terms of his personal relationships.
+Although initially reluctant to settle in one place, preferring to travel between Chicago and an unnamed southern city in his boat, a job offer from Kerry Weaver leads him to take a permanent position at County General.
+This becomes the first of several significant decisions Luka makes that are in part influenced by the relationships in his life.

-Personality

-Kovac, though mild-mannered and congenial by nature, is uncompromising in the moral demands he makes on himself and others (except where his relationships are concerned).